PreCyz/GitDiffGenerator/README.md

 The item will contains following documents:
 _Deliverable-doc-2.0, Deliverable-doc-4.0, Deliverable-doc-6.0, Deliverable-doc-7.0_ - all document before change and Yoda's last change.<br/>
 _DocumentLibrary-doc-6.0, DocumentLibrary-doc-7.0_ - document before Yoda's change and the last change made by Yoda.
-All this files will be zipped into one file and uploaded as one item.
+All these files will be zipped into one file and uploaded as one item unless option `uploadAsHtml` is set as `Y`.
+If this is the case then the HTML file will be generated.
+This file will contain links to documents changed by Yoda.
 #####
 **Case 1**<br />
 It may be that owner of the code forbids to share the code in anyway but you are allowed to put headers of the changes in the diff.